fork123aniket/Text-to-Image-Synthesis-using-StackGANs/README.md

-# StackGANs based Text to Image Generation
+# StackGANs-based Text to Image Generation

 This repository provides stage-wise implementation of StackGANs to produce photo-realistic images from given text.